-Drug information from the COD URF is determined from the underlying cause of death (UCOD) ICD10 code.
+Drug information from the COD URF is determined from the underlying cause of death (UCOD) and associated cause of death ICD10 codes.
 The underlying cause of death is defined by the World Health Organization (WHO) as the disease or injury that initiated the train of events leading directly to death, or the circumstances of the accident or violence which produced the fatal injury.
 Whilst many deaths will have contributing causes or associated causes (i.e. other diseases or conditions that contributed to the death), particularly those relating to alcohol and drugs, these were not the underlying cause.
-Analysis of the underlying cause of death is important as it points to where interventions can be targeted.
+Analysis of both the underlying cause of death and contributing cause of death is important as it points to where interventions could be targeted.